Rock music in Bosnia and Herzegovina

-Punk rock entered Bosnia from Slovenia, and it set roots in Sarajevo, Tuzla and Mostar.
+Punk rock entered Bosnia from Slovenia, and it set roots in Sarajevo, Tuzla, and Mostar.
 Rock music was most dominant in Bosnia and Herzegovina out of all the states in Yugoslavia.
 Bijelo Dugme was probably the most legendary and influential band of the Balkans.

 During the late 1990s and the early 2000s many new bands have formed.
-Mainly Heavy Metal and Alternative bands like Sikter, Letu Štuke, Skroz, Zoster, Dubioza Kolektiv, and famous alternative singer Elvir Laković who represented Bosnia and Herzegovina at Eurovision.
+Mainly heavy metal and alternative bands like Sikter, Letu Štuke, Skroz, Zoster, Dubioza kolektiv, and famous alternative singer Elvir Laković Laka who represented Bosnia and Herzegovina at Eurovision.